jasonkneen/TiCh/README.md

 ### CLI

-Create a tich.cfg file in the Titanium project folder as follows:-
+Create a tich.cfg file in the Titanium project folder as follows:

 ```json
 {
     "configs": [{